pkaig/Rotorflight-Docs/versioned_docs/version-2.0.0/Tutorial-Setup/Mixer.md

 * Set mixer yaw override to 60deg CW/CCW, adjust CW / CCW limits to the maximum number that does not causing binding.

 :::note
-* The calibration and CW / CCW limits vs. blade pitch is never perfect, because of the geometry assymmetry.
+* The calibration and CW / CCW limits vs. blade pitch is never perfect, because of the geometry asymmetry.
 It does not matter.
 * The reason for doing the calibration is to make the PID defaults better.
 Without the calibration, all defaults in PID Profile are probably wrong.
 * The Centre trim is mostly needed for making the CW/CCW limit numbers to match the blade angles.
 It also helps the feedforwards to work correctly.
 :::